What is the effect of abusive conduct by a parent on living arrangements for children?

 The parties were subsequently embroiled in protracted court proceedings for the following 2 years.

-During that period of time the husband engaged in a range of repugnant behaviour including:
+During that period of time the husband engaged in a range of behaviour that may be considered abusive conduct by a parent including:

 - Continually breaching court orders by withholding the children